WHERE THE ROAD DIVIDES

 It’s my soul’s declaration of my love for God, a God-given passion that will never be taken away from me without a fight.
-I chose to guard jealously my relationship with Jesus.
-I tried my best to keep the fire of the Spirit burning, hoping never to quench Him.
-I may fail at times.
-But, often, this song has been a reminder to me, God is ever present.
-Maranatha!
-Come, hurry, Jesus, come!
-Oh, how wonderful the day will be when we are with Him in Glory!
+I try to choose to guard jealously my relationship with Jesus.
+I try to keep the fire of the Spirit burning, hoping never to quench Him.
+I fail at times.
+But, often, this song is a reminder to me, for I am so, so forgetful.

 God Already There

-There are many who have non-Christian parents, in whose homes, religion tends to be a very touchy subject, if not, an area of great conflict and division.
+There are many who have non-Christian parents, in whose homes religion tends to be a very touchy subject, and at times, an area of conflict and division.
 This can be emotionally difficult for those facing seemingly divided loyalties.

 “I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes...” —Romans 1:16